sudarshan-narayanan-we45/AWS-Security-Training/ec2/README.md

 ##### Step 4 :

-* Open AWS console in the browser and check the created `EC2 ` Instance
+* Open AWS console on the browser and check the created `EC2 ` Instance

 ##### Step 5 :

- * Run `terraform destroy` to remove the EC2 from the AWS.
+ * Run `terraform destroy` to remove the EC2 instance from the AWS.
- * **Note:** It will ask your permission to destroy the created EC2 from the AWS `Do you really want to destroy all resources?` then type 'yes' then press `enter to continue the process.
+ * **Note:** It will ask your permission to destroy the created EC2 (`Do you really want to destroy all resources?`).
+Type 'yes' then press `enter` to continue the process.

  ```commandline